Gem Profile- Zircon and Cubic Zirconia

 Judy Ellis's Gem Profile- Zircon and Cubic Zirconia - , General Education, , Blue and White Zircon stones in cast earrings.

-In the ancient world, zircon was called hyacinth - and some still call it by that name today.
-The colors listed for Hyacinth include yellow, orange, and red.
-So if someone is trying to sell or show you a hyacinth stone at a gem show, now you'll know that it's a zircon.
+In the ancient world, zircon was called hyacinth, and some still use that name today.
+The colors associated with hyacinth include yellow, orange, and red.

 Zircon in Culture